-So, if iExplorer is still asking you to connect your iPhone, iPad or iPod when it's already plugged in with its USB cable, you should first make sure that you have iTunes open and that your device is appearing as connected in iTunes and that no critical error messages are appearing that would indicate a connection or device functionality issue.
-If your device is showing as connected in iTunes without any errors, but not in iExplorer, then you should completely close or quit iExplorer, reopen iExplorer, and if it still won't appear in iExplorer, unplug & reconnect your iPhone or iPad and check again.
+If iExplorer is still asking you to connect your iPhone, iPad or iPod when it's already plugged in with its USB cable, you should first make sure that you have iTunes open and that there are no error messages about your device in iTunes.
+If your device is showing as connected in iTunes without any errors, but not in iExplorer, then you should try completely closing or quitting iExplorer, then reopen it, and see if that helps, or try unplugging & reconnecting your iPhone or iPad and check again.

-For an iOS device such as an iPhone, iPad, or iPod Touch, if you've never used it with that particular Mac or PC before, make sure you've chosen to "Trust this computer" on its touchscreen .
-After you plug it in for the first time, iTunes will display the dialogue below on your computer screen, and once you choose to Continue, your iPhone or iPad screen will prompt you about whether to 'Trust' that computer or 'Don't Trust' while iTunes waits for the confirmation.
-You must choose to 'Trust' in order for it to connect in iTunes and have your device also appear in iExplorer:
+If you've never used this iPhone or iPad with the Windows PC or Mac you are using, you should make sure that you've chosen to "Trust this computer" on its touchscreen after plugging it in to the computer. iTunes will display the dialogue below when that happens, and once you choose to Continue, your iPhone or iPad screen will ask whether to 'Trust' or 'Don't Trust' the computer.
+You should tap on 'Trust' in order for it to connect in iTunes and iExplorer:

 If you have a regular iPod such as a Classic, Nano, or Shuffle, you'll need to check the box to "Enable Disk Use" on the Summary tab for it in iTunes (if it's not already checked) and click on Apply to save the change.

 iExplorer uses the iTunes interface to connect with a device, so if your iPhone, iPad, or iPod is showing up in iTunes without any errors, it should also be appearing in iExplorer.
 See below for some of the minimum computer OS requirements for the most recent iOS versions.